-Terrariums and indoor hanging baskets are trending in houseplant design, and the baby tears plant is an eye-catching specimen suited for both container types.
-What makes baby tears plants so special are the myriad tiny leaves, which form a dense mat suggestive of a gnome's green paradise.
-Although baby tears plants are easy for beginners, they require regular attention to look their best.
+Baby's tears (Soleirolia soleirolii) is a mat-forming tropical perennial that makes for an eye-catching specimen for indoor terrariums and hanging baskets.
+What makes baby's tears plants so special are the myriad tiny leaves, which form a dense mat suggestive of a gnome's green paradise.
+Although baby's tears plants are easy for beginners, they require regular attention to look their best.

 |Botanical Name||Soleirolia soleirolii|